maforn/microPandOS/README.md

 # µPandOS
 Implementation of a microkernel operating system on the µRISCV architecture.
-All the relevant instructions and documentation are in the [docs](/docs) folder
+All the relevant instructions and documentation are in the [Documentation](#Documentation) section.

 ## Phase 1: The Queues Manager
 In this phase, we created two queue managers, one for the processes (PCB) and one for the messages (msg).